Pulmozyme (Dornase Alfa)

 Who Should Not Take Pulmozyme

-Do not use Pulmozyme if you are allergic to dornase alfa or any ingredients, have had an allergic reaction to Chinese Hamster Ovary (CHO) proteins, if the package is damaged or expired, or if the solution is cloudy or discolored.
+Do not use Pulmozyme if you are allergic to dornase alfa or any ingredients in the solution, or if you have had a reaction to Chinese Hamster Ovary (CHO) proteins.

 Medical Conditions to Discuss